 Review Process and Criteria:

-We will accept proposals on a rolling basis.
+We will accept proposals on a quarterly basis.
+The deadlines are March 15th, June 15th, September 15th, and December 15th.
 A subcommittee of the MPC Advisory Board, the MPC Development Core Co-Leads, and the MPC Director will be responsible for review.
-Decisions will be made within ten business days from the time of receipt of proposals.
+Decisions will be made within ten business days from the date of the closest quarterly deadline.

 Applications will be reviewed on the following criteria: (1) Is the proposed project time sensitive?
 (2) Does the proposed project promise to advance research in an MPC Primary Research Area (PRA) or another area within the PDB mission?
 (3) Does the proposed project have the potential to lead to an externally funded research project or to rapid publication on a time-sensitive issue?
 (4) Is the investigator a NESI and/or self-identified from a historically underrepresented background?
 (5) Does the investigator have other funds available to conduct this research?
 (6) Is the proposed budget consistent with the scope of the work proposed?

-MPC Development Core Co-Leads Claire Kamp Dush, kampdush@umn.edu and Gina Rumore, grumore@umn.edu are available to discuss proposed projects and provide feedback and help in crafting proposals to ensure that applications, at minimum, meet the review criteria.
+MPC Development Core Co-Lead Claire Kamp Dush, kampdush@umn.edu is available to discuss proposed projects and provide feedback and help in crafting proposals to ensure that applications, at minimum, meet the review criteria.

 Anticipated Outcomes:

-We anticipate funding five to seven Spark Grants per year at an average of $5,000-$6,000 each.
 Spark Grant recipients will be strongly encouraged to work with the Development Core on their subsequent grant applications and will be eligible for internal and external proposal review, as time allows.
-Other anticipated outcomes include timely publications, especially in venues with the potential to shape public policy or health policy.
-All award recipients will be strongly encouraged to present the results of their funded project at the Minnesota Demography and Aging Seminar Series within one year of receipt of funding.
+Other anticipated outcomes include timely publications, especially in Demography or in venues with the potential to shape public policy or health policy.
+All award recipients will be strongly encouraged to present the results of their funded project at the Minnesota Demography and Aging Seminar Series.

 * Early State Investigator = "A Program Director / Principal Investigator (PD/PI) who has completed their terminal research degree or end of post-graduate clinical training, whichever date is later, within the past 10 years and who has not previously competed successfully as PD/PI for a substantial NIH independent research award.
 See our list of NIH grants that PD/PI can hold and still be considered an ESI.